-The Americans With Disabilities Act With Amendments (2008) affords students an equal opportunity to participate in educational courses/programs/services.
-If you have a permanent disability and require accommodations in order to meet the guidelines set forth in the MCCC Student Code of Conduct, please contact the Disability Services Office at 734.384.4167, located in the Learning Assistance Lab, C 218.
+The Americans With Disabilities Act With Amendments (2008) affords students an equal opportunity to participate in educational courses/ programs/services.
+If you have a permanent disability and require accommodations in order to meet the guidelines set forth in the MCCC Student Code of Conduct, please contact the Disability Services Office at 734.384.4167, located in the Student Success Center in Founders Hall.